 Is there enough for everyone?

-The world’s population just keeps on growing – by 2050, it is expected to be around 10 billion.
+The world’s population just keeps on growing – by 2050, it is expected to be around 10 billion according to the United Nations.
 This also means increased demand on food – after all, everyone needs to be fed.
-However, natural resources such as water are in limited supply, and valuable farming land is being built over – around 73 hectares a day in Germany alone.
+However, natural resources such as water are in limited supply, and valuable farming land is being built over – according to the German Environment Agency (Umweltbundesamt - UBA), this amounted to an average of 52 hectares between 2016 and 2019 in Germany alone.
 Monocultures and the use of fertilizers and crop protection products put pressure on the soil.
-Furthermore, not only does agriculture contribute to climate change globally by being responsible for around 23 percent of the world’s CO2 emissions, it is also a victim of the effects, with increased weather extremes such as droughts and heavy rain causing harvests to fail – resulting in the loss of food and resources.
+Furthermore, not only does agriculture contribute to climate change globally by being responsible for around 23 percent of the world’s CO2 emissions according to the IPCC, it is also a victim of the effects, with increased weather extremes such as droughts and heavy rain causing harvests to fail – resulting in the loss of food and resources.
 The key question is therefore how to safeguard food supplies for so many people without harming the environment.

-of the world’s agricultural land could be barren by the year 2050 if we continue our current practices, according to the World Agricultural Report.
+of the world’s agricultural land could be barren by the year 2050 if we continue our current practices, according to the World Atlas of Desertification.

 Sustainable development goals

 Sustainable agriculture has a positive effect on all 17 Sustainable Development Goals of the United Nations, especially the following: 2, 6, 8, 12, 13, 15.